elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 (The authorship field is a hard requirement by botanists.
 Without that, they'll never believe we're serious about their subject.)

 And let's write a wild guess for the migration, as if all would just work.
-And you know what?
-It does!

 ```iex
 defmodule Botany.Repo.Migrations.CreateTaxonomy do